 Research related to the antecedents and outcomes of equity, diversity, and inclusion in organizational and societal contexts.

 Eligibility: The Principal Investigator should either be a tenure track research faculty member at UBC Sauder or a UBC Sauder graduate student.
-If a UBC Sauder Graduate students applies as Principal Investigator, their Co-Applicant must be UBC Sauder tenure track research faculty.
+If a UBC Sauder Graduate student applies as Principal Investigator, their Co-Applicant must be a UBC Sauder tenure track research faculty member.

-Details: Seed funding may be requested in amounts of up to $4000.00 each.
-A budget outlining the nature of how the requested funding will be used is required.
+Details: Seed funding may be requested in amounts of up to $5,000 per proposal.
+A budget justifying how the requested funding will be used is required.

 The proposals will be reviewed based on: